 Vanda Orchids do rather well in brightly-lit environments with a splash of morning sun.
-Although they can withstand short periods of direct sunlight, it's important to keep them sufficiently hydrated to downplay the risk of sun-scorch.
+Although they can withstand short periods of direct sunlight, it's important to keep them sufficiently watered to downplay the risk of sun-scorch.
 The ideal setting would be within two metres of an east or west-facing window, or under an overhead window.
 Those situated in darker areas will be at risk of root rot, along with the minimal chance of another bloom.

 N. B. - Never hang your specimen over a radiator (or within three metres, too), as this will lead to plant death from dry air and dehydration.

 During the spring and summer months, be sure to hydrate the plant once its root system turns silver again (while they're green its sufficiently watered).
 The frequency of watering can depend on your room's light, humidity and temperature, so always keep an eye out for the coloured roots.
 We wouldn't recommend dunking your Vanda Orchid in a bucket due to the higher risk of root rot, so only mist the foliage or take it into the shower with you when the roots are silver.
 Under-watering symptoms include sudden flower loss, wilted or wrinkled leaves, deformed growth and a gradual decline in health.
 Never allow the intense sun or forgetfulness to take over, as both will result in a premature flower loss and a weakened specimen.
 Over-watering symptoms include lower yellowing of leaves, a rapidly declining stem, rotten root caps, and a wrinkled leaves.
 These issues are commonly down to either too frequent watering, too little light, or foliage that has allowed to remain wet for long periods.